Air Conditioner Repair Checklist

 Greenery, grass and leaves can get in the way of your condensing system.
 This could reduce its airflow, make it less energy efficient and affect your comfort.
 Here’s how you can get your system operating smoothly again.

 - Turn off the electrical current totally at the breaker or outdoor device.

 - Remove yard debris around the AC.
 Once you’ve removed all the clutter within a two-foot area, you can use a soft brush or vacuum to slowly remove dust from the equipment’s fins.
-Crooked fins can also impact effectiveness, so you can attempt to adjust them with a small knife.
+Crooked fins can also impact effectiveness.

 - Use a hose nozzle to slowly remove gunk off the fins from inside the system.
 Make sure to avoid getting liquid on the fan motor.

 Low Refrigerant Levels